 Being more healthy, less stressed

-Offices, especially in autumn and winter, can be a dwelling of viruses and bacteria.
+Offices, especially in autumn and winter, offer perfect conditions for viruses and bacteria.
 Staying at home can save you many colds.
 But it’s not only healthier because you’re less exposed to illness.
 Think about your diet and eating habits.
 For many that work in the office, you often neglect healthy eating practices.
 You grab something quickly on the way to work, then order pizza as you have no time for lunch, come back home late and are too tired to prepare a proper meal.
 Staying at home means you have more time - and a kitchen close by - to prepare healthy, home-made meals every day.

-“Staying at home allows me to care for my diet and eat much more healthy.”
+*“Staying at home allows me to care for my diet and eat healthy.”*

 Having more energy for after-work life

 Staying at home or working remotely in nice conditions, not having to commute, leading a less stressful life - all of this means you have more energy and willingness to leave home in the afternoon or evening.
-Your after-work life is blossoming - if you’ve been home all day you relish the chance to head out and socialize!
+Your after-work life can blossom - if you’ve been home all day you relish the chance to head out and socialize!